alttch/eva-hmi-block_ui/doc/overriding.rst

 Variables *$eva.hmi.logo.href* and *$eva.hmi.logo.text* can be overriden to set custom logo text and URI when main menu is opened.

-To override logo image, override background image of CSS class *.eva_hmi_logo*.
+To override logo image, change background image of CSS class *.eva_hmi_logo*.